AP® Physics 1 Study Plan & Tips

 Section II: Maximize your classroom experience in AP Physics 1

 Students taking AP Physics 1 must be prepared for a challenging course.
 Aside from mastering the new concepts, students will also learn to reason logically, analyze research data, and make connections across multiple disciplines.
-In 2021, only about 7% of exam takers who took the AP Physics 1 exam earned a score of 5 ("extremely well qualified").
+In 20232, only about 9% of exam takers who took the AP Physics 1 exam earned a score of 5 ("extremely well qualified").
 One of the main difficulties in scoring a 5 on the exam is mastering AP-style questions.
 Many students aren't accustomed to analyzing data and applying their knowledge.
-Fortunately, this AP Physics 1 study guide will provide you with the tips and materials to plan the steps necessary to do just that!
+Fortunately, this AP Physics 1 study plan will provide you with the tips and materials to plan the steps necessary to do just that!

 1. Know what to expect on the AP Physics 1 exam